BeppiMenozzi/TriStateToggleButton/README.md

 <img src="images/tstb1.gif"><br>

 * Out-of-the-box working 3-state toggle
+* Fully customizable and styleable
 * Can become a classic 2-state toggle returning booleans
 * Can become a 2.5-state toggle: on/off and an unselectable mid button
-* Fully customizable and styleable
 * Can be enabled / disabled
+* Can be programmatically controlled

 <img src="images/tstb.gif"><br>